-The glycemic index is a useful measurement, especially for those living with diabetes, to gauge how food choices influence blood sugars.
+The glycemic index is a useful measurement, especially for people with diabetes, to gauge how food choices influence blood sugars.
 Equally, those wanting to lose weight or improve overall health can benefit from including more low-GI foods in the diet.

 Again, glucose is used as the "index."
 And like glucose, high-GI foods are shown to digest rapidly and spike blood sugar.
 Such products are often made with refined sugars and flours.

-Ultimately, highly processed foods, especially carbs, break down quickly during digestion end up with the highest rankings.
+Ultimately, highly processed foods, especially carbs, digested quickly end up with the highest rankings.